Ahmed-Attia-div/n8n-sales-report-assistant/README.md

 5. **Activate the workflow**
 Test with a question such as:

-“What is the sales for the West region?”
+“What is the sales for categories in the south region?”